 THE LASFS CLUBROOM | ||||||||||

 In 1941 the club, now renamed LASFS (Los Angeles Science Fantasy Society), left Clifton's for a new venue at 1055 Wilshire Boulevard.
-The photos of Ackerman below were clearly taken after the club became LASFS and before he was drafted in September 1942, so it's possible they show the exterior of 1055.
+According to Daigherty it was: a large two story frame house at the corner of Wilshire and Bixel streets.
+This was the first time the club had a club room available 24 hours a day.
+The meeting room was the large front room of the house that was a rooming house.
+The photos of Ackerman below were clearly taken after the club became LASFS and before he was drafted in September 1942, and show the exterior of 1055.

-Taken at different meetings, the two photos below show the interior of 1055 in late-1942.
+![]() ![]() Taken at different meetings, the two photos below show the interior of 1055 in late-1942.
 (Both courtesy of John L. Coker III.)
-It's been suggested the moustacioed, aged unknown 1 is EEEvans, but given he was only 49 at the time this seems unlikely.
-A positive identification would be appreciated.
+Given he was only 49 at the time it seemed unlikely to me that this could be EEEvans, but apparently it is.
+I guess life was harder back then..

 This was their first dedicated clubroom and lasted until March 1943 when they were evicted, as reported in FANTASY FICTION FIELD #122 :